Drake (musician): 2015–2017: What a Time to Be Alive, Views, and More Life

-2018–2019: Scorpion and Care Package; return to television
+2018–2019: Scary Hours, Scorpion, and Care Package; return to television

 Drake released a mini EP titled Scary Hours on January 20, 2018, marking Drake's first solo release since More Life.
 Scary Hours featured the songs "Diplomatic Immunity" and "God's Plan", with the latter debuting at number one on the US Billboard Hot 100.
 The song was Drake's first song as a solo artist to reach number one.
 It also became his first song to be certified Diamond by the RIAA, and it is currently tied for the fourth highest certified digital single ever in the US He was later featured on BlocBoy JB's February 2018 debut single "Look Alive".
 The song's entry on the Hot 100 made Drake the rapper with the most top 10 hits on the Hot 100, with 23.

 On April 6, "Nice for What", a single from his fifth studio album, was released.
 It replaced his own "God's Plan" on the Billboard Hot 100 at number one, making Drake the first artist to have a new number-one debut replace their former number-one debut.
 He then announced the title of his fifth studio album as Scorpion, with a planned release date of June 29, 2018.
 "I'm Upset" was released on May 26 as the album's third single.
 Scorpion was Drake's longest project, with a run-time of just under 90 minutes.
 The album broke both the one-day global records on Spotify and Apple Music, as it gained 132.45 million and 170 million plays on each streaming service, respectively.
 It eventually sold 749,000 album equivalent units in its first week of sales, and debuted at number one on the Billboard 200.